 Schneider, Carsten and Claudius Wagemann.
 2012.
 Set-Theoretic Methods for the Social Sciences: A Guide to QCA.
 New York: Cambridge.

 Presentation (individual) (50%)

-The “structure” section above presents a complete list of topics.
-The exam and the oral presentation will focus on using course materials to develop a research proposal.
+The “structure” section above presents a complete list of topics relevant to the examination.
+Specifically, the oral presentation and subsequent examination paper will focus on using course materials to develop a research proposal.

 Examination relevant literature

 All required chapters listed above are part of the examination relevant literature, as are all course materials such as PPTs and additional materials distributed to the participants during the course.